-- Access must be from a "street" (as per para 7.23 Guidance to Licensing Authorities) or from another premises with a betting premises licence - No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
-In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back
+- Access must be from a "street" (as per para 7.23 Guidance to Licensing Authorities) or from other premises with a betting premises licence - No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
+In effect there cannot be an entrance to a betting shop from a shop of any kind unless that shop is itself a licensed betting premises.